 “Why is anthropology in the mix and not any other scientific discipline involving research?”
 Carlos Fausto, Brazilian National Museum, Federal University of Rio de Janeiro, Brazil.

-Pamela Mason, strategic lead for International Development at the ESRC, also highlighted the need to have an interdisciplinary dimension.
+Pamela Mason, strategic lead for International Development at the ESRC, also highlighted the need for an interdisciplinary dimension in indigenous research.

 “Learning needs to extend beyond the Social Sciences and Humanities’ communities and we need to be engaging with engineers, we need to be engaging with health researchers and medics.
 We need to be talking to natural scientists, environmental scientists, so that question of interdisciplinarity, I think it’s really critical.”
 Pamela Mason, ESRC